LMM095/di-workshop-03-functions/README.md

 git push
 ```

-If the command was successful, you shoulkd be able to go to your own GitHub
+If the command was successful, you should be able to go to your own GitHub
 repository and see the most up to date changes!

 **Go back to your previous two workshops and make sure all your changes have